maximivanov/maxivanov.io/posts/2021/04/aws-cognito-amplify-vs-amazon-cognito-identity-js-vs-aws-sdk/index.md

 ![Cognito configuration](/posts/2021/04/aws-cognito-amplify-vs-amazon-cognito-identity-js-vs-aws-sdk/cognito-settings.webp)

+Full code examples can be found in the [post's repository](https://github.com/maximivanov/cognito-js-usage).

 ## Amplify

 Amplify is an umbrella project for a bunch of services, one of them is authentication (Cognito).